-What is a Competitive Analysis and How to Do One
+What Is a Competitive Analysis and How To Conduct One

 Madisyn MacMillan